Itheum/architecture-diagrams/live_whitepaper.md

 We are working on having a new metadata field called “data snapshot” which will focus on a specific, random part of the uploaded file or stream and attach that to the dataset order.
 To prevent the “data snapshot” exposing any sensitive data; upon upload of the data file by the seller they will be provided with a few “snapshots” and they will be able to pick one that they prefer (similar to how you can pick a generated thumbnail for a video uploaded in YouTube)

 <br />
 - Data Creators/Sellers can align to a Data Coalition to leverage the “power selling” of datasets.
 To align to a Data Coalition and then pipe their data to the Coalition for sale, the Data Creator/Seller will need to stake some $ITHEUM against the Coalition DAO.
 The more they stake, the higher the data quality score is attached to the origin Data Creator.
-This puts a “skin in the game” vector for the Data Creator/Seller to behave in ways that don’t end up them having to be penalized and have their $ITHEUM revoked.
+This puts a “skin in the game” vector for the Data Creator/Seller to behave in ways that don’t end up with them having to be penalized and have their $ITHEUM revoked.

 <br />
 - Staking/Voting against a Data Asset to boost credibility: We are looking at methods to attach community staking and/or voting against data assets that are put for sale.
 This may be voting that happens as part of the Data Coalition (i.e. if a specific user’s data is gaining more demand, the DAO upvotes the user’s credibility).
 As the core credibility grows the value of the user’s data (in terms of $ITHEUM cost) also increases.
 Based on this method, as a new Seller (i.e. new’ish Chain Address) tries to sell data, the credibility score will be extremely low and therefore the return will be less — this provides the organic incentive needed for legitimate behavior as the best way to earn more $ITHEUM would be to upload legitimate data, align to strong Data Coalitions and gain organic credibility over time.